Wisconsin OWI Laws

 I had a passenger under the age of 16.
 Does that change things?

-If you’re driving someone around who is under the age of 16 and you are pulled over and charged with an OWI, the penalties automatically double.
-It moves to a criminal misdemeanor, and if you’re convicted, the court has to impose a jail sentence of at least five days.
+If you’re driving with a passenger who is under the age of 16 and you are pulled over and charged with an OWI, the penalties automatically double.
+A first offense with a minor under 16 becomes a criminal misdemeanor.
+If you’re convicted, the court has to impose a jail sentence of at least five days.

 What happens if you cause an accident while driving under the influence?

-The accident itself isn’t the problem.
-If you create an accident while intoxicated, however, you can serve a year in jail, pay up to $2,000 in fines, and have an ignition interlock device installed.
-You’re eligible for your license after 60 days.
-If, however, that accident results in injury or death, the offense becomes a felony, and you could get a sentence of up to 25 years in jail, as well as fines of up to $100,000.
+If you cause an injury by driving while intoxicated, you may face up to a year in jail, pay thousands of dollars in fines, and have an ignition interlock device installed.
+If, however, that accident results in great bodily harm (a serious or permanent injury) or death, the offense becomes a felony, and you could be facing years in prison, as well as fines of up to $100,000.

-You’ll be charged with a felony in the event of an accident that causes bodily harm or death or if you’ve been convicted of four or more OWI offenses.
+You may be charged with a felony in the event of an accident that causes great bodily harm or death, or if you’ve been convicted of four or more OWI offenses.

 Can the court require me to get an ignition interlock device?